Dialing in espresso is the act of adjusting the amount of coffee, water pressure, and grind size to create the ideal shot of espresso.

 This ratio yields a strong, flavorful shot of espresso that isn’t too bitter or watery.

-However, other factors such as the quality of roast of the beans, and the size of the portafilter also play a role in selecting the right dose.
+However, other factors such as the quality of the roast, and the size of the portafilter also play a role in selecting the right dose.

-Size of Portafilter Basket: A Standard double-shot Filter basket is designed to hold around 16-20 grams of coffee.
-Less or more than that range will affect the pre-infusion of water with grounds that will ultimately ruin the quality of the shot.
+Size of Portafilter Basket: A Standard double-shot Filter basket is designed to hold around 14-20 grams of coffee.
+Less or more than that range will affect the pre-infusion of water with grounds that will completely ruin the quality of the shot.

 Read a guide on different sizes and types of portafilter baskets